Introduction

 "All packed, Jennifer said she's ready too," he assured.

-"Of course not, always plenty of you around to talk to," they joked.
+"Of course not, always plenty of you around to talk to," their chorus joked, not being real.

 "I know that I'm on the right path, but I really don't like the choices in front of me.
 I need to go deeper, remember deeper, push further into the unknown," I urged.